 across our area of expertise to all who wish to realise their ambitions and fulfil their potential.

 Our mission expresses our desire to provide a high level of counselling, education and

-training, through tutor-supported online and distance learning in a manner which sustains and
+training, through flexible and accessible tutor-supported online and distance learning in a manner which sustains and

 develops practical counselling skills and knowledge, informed by a Christian spirituality.